Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Completion**
 &a:check_mark: You successfully used &6!home &aor &6!home <name> &ato return to your home!

-## 1.4 Stage 4 - Lost Moment – radius confine, use !home to return
+## 1.4 Stage 4 - Lost Somewhere – radius confine, use !home to return

 ### 1.4.1 - step 1 - Getting lost
 **Start**